SearchLiteProject/searchlite/ReadMe.md

 # SearchLite

-The backend library which takes an instance of a SQLite DB and provides you with the ability to insert/update documents, plus search over them.
+The backend library which takes an instance of a SQLite DB and provides you with the ability to insert/update documents and search over them.

 ## About

-1. insert a doc (or more) into the search index
+1. insert a number of documents into the search index
-  a. `dataset` so you can index recipes, a website, enron, whatever
+  1. `dataset` so you can index recipes, a website, enron, whatever
-  b. `location` such as `https://example.com` or `file://path/to/filename.txt`
+  1. `location` such as `https://example.com` or `file://path/to/filename.txt`
     or `id-123` ... must be unique per `dataset`
-  c. `title` such as "Unique Rocky Road"
+  1. `title` such as "Unique Rocky Road"
-  d. `body` such as the recipe itself
+  1. `body` such as the recipe itself
-2. uses a table called `doc` for the above document with those fields
+1. uses a table called `doc` for the above document with those fields
-3. interal: uses a Sqlite FTS5 virtual table called `ftsi` (for Full Text Search Index)
+1. interal: uses a Sqlite FTS5 virtual table called `ftsi` (for Full Text Search Index)
-4. when searching, orders the results using BM25 where the weightings are:
+1. when searching, orders the results using BM25 where the weightings are:
-  a. `title` = 5
+  1. `title` = 5
-  b. `body` = 3
+  1. `body` = 3
-  c. `location` = 1
+  1. `location` = 1

 That's it really!
 Any questions?